chavalitpramotedham/chavalitpramotedham/README.md

       1 Discover and think deeply about problems I truly believe in;

-      2 Think from First Principles, challenge my assumptions, to not be afraid/embarrassed to changemy approach when new knowledge is made available;
+      2 Think from First Principles, challenge my assumptions, to not be afraid/embarrassed to change my approach when new knowledge is made available;

       3 Move with conviction – not necessarily toward the solution I'm currently working on, but toward the broader value I'm trying to realize.